-

 The Biewer Terrier is a playful, friendly dog that loves their families.
 They are often found performing amusing acts and antics to entertain their families.
 This is a toy-sized terrier that lives to love their families and be loved in return.
 As such, they thrive on attention and affection.
 Biewer Terriers also often maintain a puppy-like demeanor throughout their lives.

-They have a friendly disposition, which means they tend to get along with children, other dogs, and even warm up to strangers eventually.
+Well-socialized, they have a friendly disposition, which means they tend to get along with children, other dogs, and even warm up to strangers eventually.
 Due to their small size, these tiny terriers can be easily injured by the accidental rough play or falls that can be common with very young children.
 Because of this, they may be a better fit for families with older children who can handle this tiny dog carefully.
 Regardless, any playtime between children and these whimsical, energetic dogs should be closely supervised.

-As a terrier, they can sometimes have a high prey drive and an urge to chase.
-So, if there are other small pets in the household, they may need some extra socialization with them.
+As a terrier, they can have a high prey drive and an urge to chase.
+So, if there are other small pets in the household, they may need some extra socialization and training with them.
 Although a Biewer Terrier can easily be trained into barking or learn to do it through a lack of training, they do not tend to bark a lot.
 They will alert you when there is company on the property, but do not tend to be a nuisance barker.

 This is a highly adaptable dog breed.
 Biewer Terriers are a good fit for apartment living and will also adapt well to larger homes with room to run.
 They do well in most climates, but are sensitive to heat and cold.